laravel-zero/website/source/docs/configuration.md

 # Configuration

 The `config` folder should contain your application config files.
 Files in this folder are automatically registered as configuration files.
-As example, if you create an `app\bar.php`, you can access it using `config('bar')`.
+As example, if you create an `config/bar.php`, you can access it using `config('bar')`.

 The configuration files `config/app.php` and `config/commands.php` are used internally by the